pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 Comentários:

-Item.
 31. As regards YouTube, the author believes one should be

 (A) wanton.